fienvh/uit-documentatie/content/json-ld/latest/events/event-theme.md

 # Theme

 One of the available themes at http://taxonomy.uitdatabank.be/api/domain/theme/classification.
 Pick a theme that fits the chosen eventtype.
-For an overview of all eventtypes with appropriate themes: [insert link]
+For an overview of all eventtypes with appropriate themes: [http://documentatie.uitdatabank.be/content/uitdatabank/latest/categorisatie/themas/](http://documentatie.uitdatabank.be/content/uitdatabank/latest/categorisatie/themas/)

 Theme is not required, but highly recommended.
 An event can only have one theme.